James Burgess (American football, born 1994)

 His father, James Burgess, also played in the NFL.

 Professional career

-Miami Dolphins
+Miami Dolphins (first stint)

 Burgess signed with the Miami Dolphins as an undrafted free agent on May 6, 2016.
 On September 3, 2016, he was released by the Dolphins as part of final roster cuts and was signed to the practice squad the next day.
 He was released on September 13, 2016.

 San Diego Chargers

 On November 1, 2016, Burgess was signed to the San Diego Chargers' practice squad.
 He was released on November 14, 2016.

 Baltimore Ravens

 On November 23, 2016, Burgess was signed to the Baltimore Ravens' practice squad.
 He was released on November 29, 2016.

 Jacksonville Jaguars

 On December 7, 2016, Burgess was signed to the Jacksonville Jaguars' practice squad.
 He was released on December 16, 2016.

 Cleveland Browns

 On December 20, 2016, Burgess was signed to the Cleveland Browns' practice squad.
 He signed a reserve/future contract with the Browns on January 2, 2017.

 In 2018, Burgess suffered a sprained knee and missed the next two games before returning in Week 6.
 He suffered a hamstring injury in that game and was waived/injured on October 16, 2018.
 After clearing waivers, Burgess was placed on injured reserve on October 17, 2018, and was released three days later.